ANU-RSES-Education/EMSC-4033-2022-assignment-Group3/report/report.md

 - closed previously raised issue #1 and added comments on issue #9.

 9/05/2022
-- I pulled Lucas's files to anastasia_branch test his functions.
+- I pulled Lucas's files to anastasia_branch to test his functions.
 - I pushed my my_functions to the main branch.

+11/05/2022
+- finished writing my my_functions code and tested if my map_maker works

+16/05/2022

+17/05/2022
+- I approved Lachlan's pull requests, allwoing him to upload his code onto the main branch.

+18/05/2022
+- I approved Lucas's pull requests, allwoing him to upload his code onto the main branch.
+- Collaborated to edit the main report.
+- I added documentation to my my_functions (I will do this today)
+- Added some tests
+-

 **Lucas**
 2/5/22